XML Sitemaps Generator

 There's hope?

 I continue to get "Error Occured."
-Sitemap file is not writable: [external links are visible to admins only] domain/sitemap.xml
+Sitemap file is not writable: http://my domain/sitemap.xml

 Is there a work around?